Bracken: Distribution and habitat

-Bracken is a characteristic moorland plant in Ireland which over the last decades has increasingly out-competed characteristic ground-cover plants such as moor grasses, cowberry, bilberry, and heathers, and now covers a considerable part of upland moorland.

 Once valued and gathered for use in animal bedding, tanning, soap and glass making, and as a fertiliser, bracken is now seen as a pernicious, invasive, and opportunistic plant, taking over from the plants traditionally associated with open moorland and reducing easy access by humans.
 It is toxic to cattle, dogs, sheep, pigs, and horses, and is also linked to cancers in humans.
+In the United Kingdom, concern over the ptaquiloside-class of oncogenic natural products has led to application of special filters in processing British water supplies, to filter out bracken spores.

-It can harbour high levels of sheep ticks, which can pass on Lyme disease.
+Bracken can harbour high levels of sheep ticks, which can pass on Lyme disease.
 Grazing provided some control by stock trampling, but this has almost ceased since the 2001 foot-and-mouth disease outbreak reduced commercial livestock production.
-Global climatic changes have also suited bracken well and contributed to its rapid increase in land coverage.

 Bracken is a well-adapted pioneer plant which can colonise land quickly, with the potential to extend its area by as much as 1%–3% per year.
 This ability to expand rapidly at the expense of other plants and wildlife can cause major problems for land users and managers.
 It colonises ground with an open vegetation structure, but is slow to colonise healthy, well managed heather stands.

 Bracken presents a threat to biodiversity.
 Many plant species occur only on upland moorland, tied to unique features in the habitat.
 The loss and degradation of such areas due to the dominance of bracken has caused many species to become rare and isolated.

-The Bracken is known to form large fern prairies (sometimes known as fern savannahs or the Fernland).
-Some of these are natural but others can be formed via fires created by Humans.
+Bracken is known to form large fern prairies (sometimes known as fern savannahs or the Fernland).
+Some of these are natural but others can be formed via fires created by humans.
 Brackens are also key parts of other types of savannah such as Pine savannah and Pineyards.